seedhartha/reone/README.md

 ## Contributing

 reone is open to potential contributors.
-Contact me at <vkremianskii@gmail.com> or on [Discord](https://discord.gg/zPJWkngJZM) if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).
+Contact me at <vkremianskii@gmail.com> if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).

 Developer resources: